securesystemslab/LLVM-MCA-Daemon/README.md

  - `LLVM_MCAD_FORCE_ENABLE_STATS`.
 Enable LLVM statistics even in non-debug builds.

 ## Usages
-Here is an example of using `llvm-mcad` -- the main command line tool -- with the qemu-broker Broker plugin.
+Here is an example of using `llvm-mcad` -- the main command line tool -- with the qemu-broker Broker plugin (Please refer to the `plugins/qemu-broker` folder for more details about how to build this plugin).

 First, on the server side:
 ```bash